Toward Developing an Assistive Technology Framework for Older Adults with Dementia: A User-Centred Design Approach

 - Examine the influence of different social factors such as education, age, gender, religion, cultural background on technology needs.

-The survey is expected to help technology developers to develop more useful and effective devices and systems that can help caregivers provide better care, and help people with dementia to be more independent.
+The survey has helped technology developers design more useful and effective devices and systems that can assist caregivers in provide better care, and enable people with dementia to be more independent.

 Chen Xiong, Alex Mihailidis, & Angela Colantonio